Rob9999/erda-book/tools/gitbook_worker/README.md

 The optional flag `--verbose` prints progress messages to the console.
 A log file `gitbook_worker_<timestamp>.log` is always written to the output directory.

+Wide tables can be automatically rotated into landscape pages with `--wrap-wide-tables`.
+The number of columns considered "wide" can be adjusted via `--table-threshold`.
+Both pipe tables and HTML `<table>` blocks are detected.
+When this option is enabled, the font size of these tables is reduced depending on their column count so that the content fits without overlapping.

 ## 1. Upgrade notes